-- 2.1 Responsibility for reviewing and updating this Policy lies with the member of the University Executive Board in charge of security and Information Services matters.
+- 2.1 Responsibility for reviewing and updating this Policy lies with the Executive Director of Corporate Governance.
 This responsibility is delegated to the University's Data Protection Officer. - 2.2 All members of staff including honorary and visiting staff and governors have a responsibility for the security of the data held by the University and therefore must be aware of, and comply with, this Policy in the event of a personal data breach.

-3. Definitions
+Definitions